 We do have comments regarding lighting as any lighting in this location would introduce a 'lit element' into what would otherwise be a relatively dark night-time landscape.
-The Design and Access Statement states that "exterior lighting is to be subdued to limit light pollution and retain evening views of the night sky.
-Lighting will be low-level battery LED lighting to guide access to the Lodge entrance door and illuminate the deck terrace" however no plans or specifications for the lighting have been provided.
+Paragraph 4.7.2 of the Design and Access Statement states that "External lighting will be kept to a minimum, e.g. on access doors and low-level bollard lighting on access routes.
+Details can be secured by condition".

-Without prejudice, if the local authority is minded to grant planning permission, we would recommend that in order to ensure compliance with Management Plan Policy CE5 and by extension, Local Plan Delivery Policy ES7, pre-commencement conditions are imposed in the interest of preserving the landscape character and dark skies of the Cotswolds National Landscape.
+Accordingly and without prejudice, if the local authority is minded to grant planning permission, we would recommend that in order to ensure compliance with Management Plan Policy CE5 and by extension, Local Plan Delivery Policy ES7, pre-commencement conditions are imposed in the interest of preserving the landscape character and dark skies of the Cotswolds National Landscape.
 We recommend that such a condition would require the applicant to demonstrate that the proposal complies with Guidance Note 01/21 on The Reduction of Obtrusive Light, published by the Institution of Lighting Professionals (ILP) (which forms Appendix 2 of our Position Statement on Dark Skies and Artificial Light referenced above) and other relevant guidance.
 We would recommend that the relevant 'environmental zone' for which compliance should be assessed is Environmental Zone E1 which relates to AONBs.